Why the Chinese military uses ridiculously blue uniforms

 Chinese sailors wearing the "Ocean" type uniform.

-Despite what some of the branches seemed to believe between 2008 and 2015, camouflage in the United States’ military is not meant to be a special uniform for each branch, it serves a purpose.
-It’s a deception tool meant to keep the enemy from observing movement, conceal locations, and, hopefully, keep them from hitting your side with a barrage of bullets.
+Despite what some of the branches seemed to believe between 2008 and 2015, camouflage in the United States’ military is not meant to be a special uniform for each branch; it serves a purpose.
+It’s a deception tool meant to keep the enemy from observing movement, concealing locations, and, hopefully, keep them from hitting your side with a barrage of bullets.

-If the Navy “blueberries” – the Type 1 uniform that actually stuck around until 2019 – are any indication, blue uniforms aren’t the best idea.
+If the Navy “blueberries” (the Type 1 uniform that stuck around until 2019) are any indication, blue uniforms aren’t the best idea.
 For deepwater Navy sailors, it made the prospect of falling overboard a one-way trip to never being seen again.
 Literally.
 For land-lubber troops, a blue combat uniform makes very little sense for a different reason.
 So why do some countries (like China) wear blue uniforms?

-It’s not actually the Chinese People’s Liberation Army (PLA) that wears those blue digs, it’s the PLA Marine Corps who wear them.
+It’s not actually the Chinese People’s Liberation Army (PLA) that wears those blue digs, it’s the PLA Marine Corps that wears them.
 To be fair to China’s PLA Marines, there’s a bit of green, black, and gray in there, too, but it’s predominantly a powder blue on a deeper blue.
-It’s not pretty but the reason they wear those things is the same reason for many facets of Chinese culture: tradition.
+It’s not pretty, but the reason they wear those things is the same reason for many facets of Chinese culture: tradition.

 a service member in a chinese military uniform climbs a ladder wearing a harness

-A Chinese sailor with a boarding team assigned to the guided missile destroyer Haikou (DD 171) climbs a ladder to board the national security cutter USCGC Waesche (WMSL 751) in the Pacific Ocean July 16, 2014.
-(DoD photo by Public Affairs Specialist 3rd Class Manda M. Emery, U.S. Coast Guard/Released)
+A Chinese sailor with a boarding team assigned to the guided missile destroyer Haikou climbs a ladder to board the national security cutter USCGC Waesche.
+(U.S. Coast Guard/Public Affairs Specialist 3rd Class Manda M. Emery)

 Back in 1987, the PLA Marine Corps’ primary duty was standing guard on the islands the country (illegally) claimed in the South China Sea.
-It still claims them, but it has done so for a long time and has since built up a large military presence on the islands, with much more than just a contingent of Marines to defend them
+It still claims them, but it has done so for a long time and has since built up a significant military presence on the islands, with much more than just a contingent of Marines to defend them.

-Much of the waters surrounding those islands in the South China Sea was a predominantly blue color, with hints of green, so while the color choice may seem ridiculous to us in the West, it actually worked pretty well for Chinese Marines in the South China Sea.
-These days, however, the old blue uniforms don’t need to be so blue because the role of the PLA Marines in the Chinese military has changed somewhat.
+Much of the water surrounding those islands in the South China Sea was predominantly blue, with hints of green.
+While the color choice may seem ridiculous to us in the West, it actually worked quite well for Chinese Marines in the South China Sea.
+These days, however, the old blue uniforms no longer need to be so blue, as the role of the PLA Marines in the Chinese military has evolved somewhat.

-Unlike the Americans, the colors used by the Chinese don’t stop at uniforms.
+Unlike the Americans, the colors used by the Chinese extend beyond uniforms.
 PLA Navy and Marine Corps vehicles and rocket launchers are also painted vivid hues of blue.
-They kept the blue out of the tradition the Type-87 uniform and haven’t looked back… at least not yet.
-One day they might find their own version of OCPs and switch.
+They kept the blue out of the tradition of the Type-87 uniform and haven’t looked back… at least not yet.
+One day, they might find their own version of OCPs and switch.